 How to choose the right coverage

-Renters insurance is designed to cover the cost of replacing your belonging in the event of an accident, theft, or natural disaster, and the amount of coverage you’ll need depends on several factors.
+Renters insurance is designed to cover the cost of replacing your belongings in the event of an accident, theft, or natural disaster, and the amount of coverage you’ll need depends on several factors.
 As mentioned earlier, take a home inventory of your belongings to estimate the value of them – you might be shocked by how much it’s all worth!
 In addition, you’ll need to decide how much liability coverage you should have.
 This amount ranges anywhere from $100,000 to $500,000, so we strongly recommend that you discuss your specific liability coverage needs with a licensed insurance agent.

 Renters insurance can be surprisingly affordable, and in many cases renters insurance is required by landlords.
 Check out our Renters Insurance Quote tool to get an instant quote and contact a Tower Hill agent today!